 Ms. Rana worked with Nepal Television as editor/anchor for twenty years and founded Sancharika Samuha (Forum of Women in Media) and was its first elected president.
-She has profound experience in leading advocacy programs for women’s rights with a focus on media interventions and enhancing participatory communication at all levels – community, national and regional.
-She has led programs and studies related to gender-based violence in conflict situations.
+She has profound experience in leading advocacy programs for women’s rights with focus on media interventions and enhancing participatory communication at all levels – community, national and regional.
+She has led programs and studies related to GBV in conflict situations.

 Ms. Rana was also the lead consultant for the Ministry of Peace and Reconstruction for developing the 1325 & 1820 National Action Plan in 2010/11 and is presently actively engaged in its localization, implementation and monitoring.
 She has conducted training programs on UNSCR 1325 NAP in Afghanistan, North East India and Iraq.
 She is a coordinating member of the Asia Pacific Women’s Alliance for Peace and Security (APWAPS) and the chair of GNWP as well as member of the High-Level Advisory Group for the Global Study on the implementation of UNSCR 1325.
 She is also a member of the UN Women Global Civil Society Advisory Group and Advisory Group for Women Peace and Security for UN ESCAP.
 She is serving her second term as a UN CEDAW Committee Member, first elected in 2017.